denoland/std/installer/README.md

 # deno_install

-Installs remote or local script as executable.
+Install remote or local script as executables.

 ````
 ## Installation